GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ## Code Owners

-### Who are code owners?

-A code owner is a user whose approval is required to modify files under a certain path.
-Who is a code owner of a path is controlled via `OWNERS` files that are checked into the repository.
-For submitting a change Gerrit requires that all files that were touched in the change are approved by a code owner.
-Code owners usually apply their approval by voting with "Code-Review+1" on the change.
-Their approval is to confirm that “This change is appropriate for our system and belongs in this directory."

 ### Why do we leverage Code Owners?

 Owners are gatekeepers before a CL is submitted, they enforce standards across